Select your location for location specific information:

 4 Specialist language tests taken at the Chamber of Pharmacists or the competent authority of another country, as well as specialist language tests from other examination institutions, shall be recognized as proof, provided that it is guaranteed that the examination there is equivalent to the specialist language test at the Bavarian State Chamber of Pharmacists.
 Whether this requirement is met in individual cases must be clarified in advance with the relevant professional licensing office.

-You can apply for a license to practice pharmacy if you have completed your pharmaceutical training in Bavaria or in an EU member state, an EEA member state or in Switzerland and wish to practice the profession of pharmacist in Bavaria.
+You can apply for a license to practice pharmacy if you have completed your pharmaceutical training in an EU member state, an EEA member state or in Switzerland and wish to practice the profession of pharmacist in Bavaria.

 Pharmacists can apply for a license to practice pharmacy if they have completed their pharmaceutical training outside of an EU member state, an EEA member state or Switzerland and wish to practice the pharmacy profession in Bavaria.